mfaani/mfaani/content/posts/devtools/Optimizing App Size/How Does The Linker Help Reduce app Size/index.md

 tags: ["Static Linking", "Dynamic Linking", "Static vs Dynamic Linking", ld, dyld]
 ---

-In the previous post we talked about a problem with the linker.
-Where to link a single function from a library you have to link to the entire library.
+In the previous post we talked about a problem with the linker: Linking a single function from a library could link to the _entire_ library.
 This creates a lot of bloat.
 Some more enhancements were made to linker.

 But before we dive deeper, it's critical that I note something.
 To understand 'Static' vs 'Dynamic'.
 Don't try to compare 'Static Library' vs 'Dynamic Library'.
 Instead try to compare "Static Linking' vs. 'Dynamic Linking'.
+If you understand that then you understand everything else.

 ## Selective Loading